Walk to school on our towpaths

-Walk to School Week is right around the corner, from 15-19 May.
+It's almost time to go back to school.
 Here at the Trust we’ve got the perfect way to help your kids cut out the traffic and get to school safe, sound and with a spring in their step.

-There’s over 2,000 miles of canal towpaths all over the country.
-And in our towns and cities the waterways that cut through our busy streets create a safe, traffic-free way to get around.
+There’s over 2,000 miles of towpaths all over the country.
+In busy towns and cities our canals are a peaceful green corridor, creating a safe, traffic-free way to get around.

-Safe, open and connected - the towpath is the perfect way to get where you want to go.
-A place for young minds to come alive, getting to school feeling energised, healthier, happier and ready to learn.
-So give it a try, check it out on a map and let your kids take a fresh look at their local waterway.
+Safe, open and connected, the towpath is the perfect way to get where you want to go.
+It's a place for young minds to come alive, arriving at school feeling energised, healthier and ready to learn.
+So give it a try, check out our canal map and let your kids take a fresh look at their local waterway.

 A safer way to get to school, refreshed and ready for the day.